-All entities covered by a submitted PCAP may submit an application for the implementation grant if the project is included in the list of PCAP carbon reduction measures.
+All entities covered by a submitted PCAP may submit an application for the implementation grant if the project is included in the list of PCAP measures.
 Implementation grant applications are due one month after the PCAP is due.
 The EPA plans on awarding 30-115 grants, between \$2 million and \$500 million each.
 EPA has stated the following about the grant applications:

-- Each eligible applicant is limited to submitting two grant applications, one as individual, one as lead for a coalition - Applicants may participate in more than one coalition, only lead one - EPA anticipates ensuring diverse geographic coverage for awards - No more than two state level applications in one state - No more than two MSA applications in one MSA - No more than two Tribal applications within one Tribe - No more than two Territorial applications within one Territory
+- Each eligible applicant is limited to submitting two grant applications, one as individual, one as lead for a coalition - Applicants may participate in more than one coalition, only lead one - EPA anticipates ensuring diverse geographic coverage for awards - No more than two state level applications in one state - No more than two MSA applications in one MSA - No more than two in a single tribal area - No more than two Territorial applications within one territory